• Skip to main content

 It keeps for a long time - up to one month, but I can’t imagine it will last you long enough to find out.
 You’re gonna want to put it on all kinds of salads.
 Trust me on this.

-I purchased a bag of Fresh Express 3 Color Deli Coleslaw and used just over a ½ cup of the Sweet and Spicy Coleslaw Dressing on it, then let it sit for 6 hours before serving.
+I purchased a bag of Fresh Express 3 Color Deli Coleslaw and used just over a ½ cup of the homemade Coleslaw Dressing on it, then let it sit for 6 hours before serving.

 • Facebook